Machine Learning Kaggle Competition Part Two Improving

 When we make our features, we want to add them to this main dataframe.
 At the end of feature engineering, each client will still have only a single row, but with many more columns capturing information from the other data tables.

 The six other tables contain information about clients’ previous loans, both with Home Credit (the institution running the competition), and other credit agencies.
-For example, here is the bureau dataframe, containing client’s previous loans at other financial institutions:
+For example, here is the bureau

 bureau dataframe, a child of app

-This dataframe is a child table of the parentapp: for each client (identified by SK_ID_CURR) in the parent, there may be many observations in the child.
+) in the parent, there may be many observations in the child.
 These rows correspond to multiple previous loans for a single client.
-The bureau dataframe in turn is the parent of the bureau_balance dataframe where we have monthly information for each previous loan.
+The bureau

 Let’s look at an example of creating a new feature from a child dataframe: the count of the number of previous loans for each client at other institutions.
 Even though I wrote a post about automated feature engineering, for this article we will stick to doing it by hand.
 The first Kaggle notebook to look at is here: is a comprehensive guide to manual feature engineering.

-Calculating this one feature requires grouping (using groupby)the bureau dataframe by the client id, calculating an aggregation statistic (using agg with count) and then merging (using merge) the resulting table with the main dataframe.
+) the resulting table with the main dataframe.
 This means that for each client, we are gathering up all of their previous loans and counting the total number.
 Here it is in Python:

 app dataframe with new feature in second column

 Now our model can use the information of the number of previous loans as a predictor for whether a client will repay a loan.
 To inspect the new variable, we can make a kernel density estimate (kde) plot.
 This shows the distribution of a single variable and can be thought of as a smoothed histogram.
-To see if the distribution of this feature varies based on whether the client repaid her/his loan, we can color the kde by the value of the TARGET:
+To see if the distribution of this feature varies based on whether the client repaid her/his loan, we can color the kde by the value of the TARGET

-There does not appear to be much of a difference in the distribution, although the peak of the TARGET==1 distribution is slightly to the left of the TARGET==0 distribution.
+distribution.
 This could indicate clients who did not repay the loan tend to have had fewer previous loans at other institutions.
 Based on my extremely limited domain knowledge, this relationship would make sense!

 Generally, we do not know whether a feature will be useful in a model until we build the model and test it.
 Therefore, our approach is to build as many features as possible, and then keep only those that are the most relevant.
 “Most relevant” does not have a strict definition, but we will see some ways we can try to measure this in the feature selection section.

-As an example, if we want to calculate for each client the average of the max number of MONTHS_BALANCE for each previous loan in the bureau_balance dataframe, we can do this:
+As an example, if we want to calculate for each client the average of the max number of MONTHS_BALANCE

 app dataframe with new feature in second column Distribution of new feature